Ida Yessica Nesse

 Ida Yessica Nesse (born 19 October 1992) is a Norwegian Paralympic athlete who competes in discus throw and shot put at international elite competitions.
-She is a European champion in the discus throw and has competed at the 2016 Summer Paralympics where she finished seventh.
+She is a European champion in the discus throw.
+Nesse competed for Norway at the 2016 Summer Paralympics, where she finished seventh in the women's F44 discus throw event.
 She has qualified to compete at the 2020 Summer Paralympics.